pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 An [OpenShift installation on VMware vSphere](https://docs.openshift.com/container-platform/4.12/installing/installing_vsphere/preparing-to-install-on-vsphere.html) using the UPI or Assisted Installer methods can also be set up [post-installation with the vSphere cloud provider configuration](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index#vsphere-post-installation-configuration_installing-on-vsphere), to provide similar automation and dynamic provisioning capability as an IPI installation.
 This is out of the scope of this blog.
 <br></br>

-### **Deployment options – SAS Viya**
+### **Deployment Options – SAS Viya**
 There are several approaches for deploying SAS Viya on Red Hat OpenShift, which are described in the [_SAS Operations Guide_](https://documentation.sas.com/doc/en/itopscdc/v_039/itopscon/p0839p972nrx25n1dq264egtgrcq.htm):

 - Manually by running `kubectl` commands
 - Using the SAS Deployment Operator
 - Using the `sas-orchestration` command line utility

-#### ***1. Manual deployment***
+#### ***1. Manual Deployment***
 After purchasing a SAS Viya license, customers receive a set of deployment templates (known as the “deployment assets” tarball) in YAML format which they need to modify to create the final deployment manifest (usually called “site.yaml”).
 SAS uses the [`kustomize`](https://kustomize.io/) tool for modifying the templates.
 Common customizations include the definition of a mirror repository, configuring TLS, high-availability, storage and other site-specific settings.
 The final deployment manifest can then be submitted to Kubernetes using multiple `kubectl` commands.

-_**NOTE**:  You must have cluster-admin privileges to perform a manual deployment of SAS Viya._
+_**NOTE**:  You must have cluster-admin privileges to manage deployments of SAS Viya._

-Note that the final manifest contains objects which require elevated privileges for deployment, for example _Custom Resource Definitions_ (CRDs), `PodTemplates`, `ClusterRoleBindings` etc., which means that in most cases the SAS project team will need support from the OpenShift administration team to carry out the deployment.
+Note that the final manifest contains objects which require elevated privileges for deployment, for example _Custom Resource Definitions_ (CRDs), `PodTemplates`, `ClusterRoleBindings`, etc., which means that in most cases the SAS project team will need support from the OpenShift administration team to carry out the deployment.
 SAS has tagged all resources that need to be deployed according to the required permissions.
 This enables task sharing between the project team (with namespace-admin permissions) and the administration team (with cluster-admin permissions).
 However, it is important to keep in mind that this dependency will come up again with later updates for example.

 #### ***2. SAS Deployment Operator***
-For that reason, using the SAS Deployment Operator might provide a better solution.
+For that reason, using the [SAS Deployment Operator](https://go.documentation.sas.com/doc/en/sasadmincdc/v_039/dplyml0phy0dkr/n137b56hwogd7in1onzys95awxqe.htm) might provide a better solution.
 SAS provides an operator for deploying and updating SAS Viya.
-The SAS Deployment Operator is not (yet) a certified operator so it will not be found in the OperatorHub or in the Red Hat Marketplace.
+The SAS Deployment Operator is not (yet) a certified operator, so it will not be found in the OperatorHub or in the Red Hat Marketplace.

 The SAS Viya Deployment Operator provides an automated method for deploying and updating the SAS Viya environments.
 It runs in the OpenShift cluster and watches for declarative representations of SAS Viya deployments in the form of _Custom Resources_ (CRs) of the type `SASDeployment`.
 When a new `SASDeployment` CR is created or an existing CR is updated, the Deployment Operator performs an initial deployment or updates an existing deployment to match the state that is described in the CR.
 A single instance of the operator can manage all SAS Viya deployments in the cluster.

-_**NOTE**:  The Deployment Operator must have cluster-admin privileges to manage deployments._
+_**NOTE**:  The Deployment Operator must have cluster-admin privileges to manage deployments of SAS Viya._

 As part of a DevOps pipeline, the operator can largely automate deployments and deployment updates, reducing dependency on the OpenShift administration team.
 For example, the SAS Deployment Operator nicely integrates with OpenShift GitOps, which are is a component of the Red Hat OpenShift Container Platform (OCP) that provide a turnkey CI/CD automation solution for continuous integration (CI) and continuous delivery (CD) tasks.
 OpenShift GitOps can be used to provide additional automation for a SAS Viya deployment by monitoring a Git repository for changes to the SAS CR manifest and automatically syncing its’ contents to the cluster.
 Pushing the CR manifest to the Git repository then triggers a sync with OpenShift GitOps.
 The CR will be deployed to Kubernetes, which in turn triggers the Operator and the deployment to start. _Figure 2_ illustrates this workflow: